-Range is committed to maintaining the highest ethical standards when it engages in political activity.
 We believe it is important to constructively participate in the political process to further the best interests of our stockholders and create long-term stockholder value.
-Our approach to political engagement is guided by this basic belief.
+As the Company explained in response to this proposal last year, Range is committed to maintaining the highest ethical standards when it engages in political activity and our approach to political engagement is guided by this basic belief.

 As with all our business activities, Range is committed to complying with all laws and regulations applicable to our political participation activities.
-While the amount we spend annually on political expenditures is a very small portion of our total annual expenses (less than 1%), we nonetheless commit ourselves to act in the highest ethical manner, and in compliance with applicable laws, regarding our involvement in any permitted political activity.
-We also believe it is important for us to be engaged in the policymaking process by supporting public officials who understand our views on various issues significant to our industry in general, and our business operations in particular.
+We believe it is important for us to be engaged in the policymaking process by supporting public officials who understand our views on various issues significant to our industry in general, and our business operations in particular.
+While the politically related amount we spend annually is a very small portion of our total annual expenses (less than 1%), we nonetheless have a rigorous framework for our participation in political activity.

 One of the ways Range engages in the policymaking process is by participating in various business and industry forums.
-We also belong to organizations, such as the Marcellus Shale Coalition, and trade associations in an effort to further our legitimate business interests.
-This participation allows us to engage in collective and cost-efficient efforts to provide information to the general public and public officials regarding policymaking topics and issues important to our business.
-We believe these activities help to create a positive understanding of, and appreciation for, the oil and natural gas industry and the critical role the industry plays in our regional and national economies.
+We also belong to organizations, such as the Marcellus Shale Coalition, the U.S. Chamber of Commerce, the National Association of Manufacturers and other trade associations in an effort to further our legitimate business interests.
+This participation allows us to engage in collective and cost-efficient efforts to provide information to the general public and public officials regarding policymaking important to our business.
+We believe these activities help to create a positive understanding of, and appreciation for, the oil and natural gas industry and the critical role the industry and our Company play in our regional and national economies.